jamilcse13/clean_code/readme.md

       - Code Duplication
       - Excessive Indentation
       - Unclear intent
-      - More than 1 task
+      - More than 1 task/ multiple tasks

 - **_Solution of Excessive Indentation:_**